NSkhaldi/Content_processor/README.md

 ## Notes and sssumptions

-*   A unique log file generation should not take more than 5 min
+*   I assumed that a unique log file generation should not take more than some x time to generate.
 *   Each predefined amount of time log files are processed
 *   The logs are in each iteration reduced and sorted by time
 *   The processing start with the file that is currently generated